Talwind1/Talwind1/README.md

 * 👋 Hi, I’m Tal Wind
 * 👀 I’m interested in Fullstack Development, Machine Learning, Data Science
-* 🌱 I’m currently learning Full-Stack Web Development
+* 🌱 I’m currently a fullstack student at appleseeds.
 * 💞️ I’m looking to collaborate on anything that involves Vanilla JS, React, NodeJS
 * 📫 How to reach me, at: talwind1@gmail.com
 * [Reach me at Linkedin](https://www.linkedin.com/in/tal-wind/).